 What genres can I write about in my article?

-The article titles sent in will usually indicate what genre the article should focus on; however, for pitches, we are open to articles covering any genre or topic related to books.
+The article titles submitted will usually indicate the genre the article should focus on; however, for pitches, we are open to articles covering any genre or topic related to books.

 What publication dates should I use for the books I choose to include?